Slevinski/slevinski.github.io/series/writing-and-representation/entries/overview/essay.md

 - *Other Sign Language Scripts and Their Conceptions*

+The companion bridge note is:

+- *Point, Line, and Plane Evidence Notes*

 The two most important bridge readings are:

 - *The Shape of Writing* in *Sutton SignWriting Foundations*